 Especially with long-term use, lithium can cause Hypothyroidism and Chronic Kidney Disease, specifically chronic tubulo-interstitial nephritis of the kidneys, which is characterized by a decrease in the glomerular filtration rate (GFR).

-Given that Lithium has so many side effects and potential toxicities, it is important to consider other treatment options like TMS when antidepressants are not adequately relieving symptoms of Depression.
-At Mid City TMS, we can help you explore alternative treatment options for treatment-resistant major depression.
-Learn more about our transcranial magnetic stimulation (TMS) and join the hundreds of patients that have found relief from depression under Dr. Bruno’s care.
+At Mid City TMS, we can help you explore alternative treatment options for treatment-resistant Major Depression.
+For those who have asked “does lithium help with Depression” and found the answer unsatisfactory for their situation, lithium for treatment resistant Depression is not the only path forward.
+Learn more about our transcranial magnetic stimulation (TMS) and join the hundreds of patients that have found relief from Depression under Dr. Bruno’s care.
 Contact us with any questions you have or to schedule an appointment today.